Easter holiday travel disruption expected on trains, flights and roads

 Air

-The summer schedules take effect this week, with more than 70 new routes being launched before Easter to and from the UK.
+The summer schedules took effect this week, with more than 70 new routes being launched before Easter to and from the UK.

 But with air traffic control centres across Europe still chronically short of staff, holidaymakers face the worst disruption caused by congestion in the skies in a quarter-century.